SebastianThiebaud/STTweetLabel/README.md

 ## Credits

 Inspired by the original Twitter applications.
 Thanks to @TomGiana for disturbing me while I'm focused in my code!

+And thanks to @max_k [http://github.com/maxkramer] for implementing NSBlocks for me!

 ## Contact